ringcentral/ringcentral-add-in-framework-js/demos/github/README.md

 ## Step.2 Set Up Environment Info

 Firstly, we want to create a `OAuth App` on https://github.com/settings/developers.
-In app creation page, fill `Authorization callback URL` with `https://xxxx.ngrok.io/oauth-callback`
+In app creation page, fill `Authorization callback URL` with `https://xxxx.ngrok.io/oauth-callback`.
+Note: `Homepage URL` isn't important, you can fill it with a dummy url.

 After it's created, we'll see `ClientId` and let's also generate a `ClientSecret`.